cnserge/sergesfrankenstein/README.md

 Working on this digital edition taught me how the technical and editorial parts of scholarly editing works together.
 I started from the TEI-XML encoding of Mary Shelley's Frankenstein pages (folios 21r-25v) and gradually understood how every tag and attribute affects the structure and the way it is displayed.
 Even though I used AI assistance for the initial setup and debugging, I organized, tested, and modified everything myself in VS Code, making clear decisions about the edition's architecture and presentation.

 One of my main decisions was to merge all individual HTML pages into one dynamic viewer.html, controlled by JavaScript URL parameters such as `viewer.html?folio=21r`.
-This reduced redundant code significantly and made the edition much easier to maintain—any styling or functionality change now applies to all pages automatically.
+This reduced redundant code significantly and made the edition much easier to maintain, any styling or functionality change now applies to all pages automatically.
 I also experimented extensively with Mirador IIIF integration and XSLT templates until I could properly display the folio images alongside color-coded transcriptions that distinguish Mary Shelley's edits from Percy Shelley's.

 The hardest part was learning the logic of XSLT and XPath, understanding how to select and transform specific TEI elements (`<del>`, `<add>`, `<hi>`) without breaking the document structure or losing scholarly information.
 I had to standardize inconsistent XML encoding across multiple files, ensuring that deletion markers used `type="crossedOut"` rather than mixed attribute formats.
 Through trial and error, I learned to debug XML namespaces, link CSS for proper styling, and create interactive JavaScript functions to filter out the content by author or toggling deleted text visibility.